 Both the wood and earth elements work to regulate the water imbalance.

-Adequate ventilation counters bad odours, mould, and mildew – which are all unfavourable for good feng shui in bathroom – effectively.
+Adequate ventilation counters bad odours, mould, and mildew – which are all unfavorable for good feng shui in the bathroom – effectively.

 The main problem in most bathrooms is eliminating the stale air.
 Remember, fresh air is laden with positive chi.
 If your bathroom has a window, let in fresh air by opening it frequently.